-Guideline 3: Midway must work with UDOT to assure that Main Street becomes more walkable by lowering speeds and creating more crosswalks, including raised crosswalks that will increase pedestrian safety.
+Guideline 2: Future development in this area should integrate harmoniously walkable by lowering speeds and creating more crosswalks, including raised crosswalks that will increase pedestrian safety.
 This is especially important in the area around the Town Square, specifically on Main Street on the south side of Town Square and on 200 West on the west side of Town Square.
 This area should be developed for walkability and safety so the town core can develop as a community gathering area that will act as a community plaza.